aimtotech/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-a script that adds execution permission to the owner, the group owner and the other users, to the file hello a script that sets the permission to the file hello as follows: owner:no permission at all,group:no permission at all,other users:all the permissions
-9-a script that sets the mode of the file hello the same as olleh’s mode
+9-a script that sets the mode of the file hello the same as olleh’s mode a script that sets the mode of the file hello to this: -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello